 Monroe says that this attitude isn't unusual in an enterprise storage setting.
 Enterprise storage markets are the ideal definition of conservatism, says Monroe.
 "Change comes slowly to the glass house."

 Storage managers in those environments are loathe to buy a pig in a poke, says Ted Vojnovich, network-attached storage (NAS) systems designer and architect at IBM Storage Systems Group in Tucson, AZ.
 "I've been on several different customer councils, and one of the things we run into talking about serial ATA is that the IT guys want to see that it has proven reliability.
+They want to make sure that it does prove to be as reliable as Fibre Channel or SCSI," he says.

 Most products aren't on the market yet, or are very newly introduced.
 Seagate has its Barracuda drive, and companies such as Intel and 3ware have serial ATA RAID controller cards.
 But in general, serial ATA has been slow to hit the market.
 "I initially forecasted at least 200,000 drives delivered this year, and there's been nowhere near that," says Gartner's Monroe.